DiscordBotsReddit/ImageGuessingBot/README.md

 ---

-Current commands:
+## Current commands:

 - `/new solution image` - Adds a new image to the guessing database.
 The solution provided is case-sensitive (`flower` is not the same as `Flower`).
 Supports images and gifs.

-- `/remove word` - Removes an image from the guessing database.  `word` will autocomplete based on your current database entries and what you have typed so far.
+- `/remove word` - Removes an image from the guessing database.
+The options `word` will autocomplete based on your current database entries and what you have typed so far.

 - `/start [timeout]` - Starts a new guessing game.
 Everyone has `timeout` seconds (defaults to 30) to find the correct word, or the game ends.
 There is a 3 second delay between rounds.